object-calisthenics/phpcs-calisthenics-rules/README.md

 composer require object-calisthenics/phpcs-calisthenics-rules "squizlabs/php_codesniffer:3.0.0RC4" --dev
 ```

-Then, enable it as part of your CodeSniffer ruleset (ie. `ruleset.xml` in root project directory):
+Then, enable it as part of your CodeSniffer ruleset.

 ```xml
 <!-- ruleset.xml -->